 US$4295.00 per person double occupancy

-Walk begins in Lednice with arrival in Vienna City Air Terminal, Austria and ends in Prague, Czech Republic.
+Walk begins in Vienna with arrival at Vienna City Air Terminal, Austria and ends in Prague, Czech Republic.

-Meet The Wayfarers for a tour of the Old City of Vienna followed by a transfer to Lednice, former summer residence of Liechtenstein family.
+Meet The Wayfarers for a walking tour of the Old City of Vienna followed by a transfer to Lednice, former summer residence of Liechtenstein family.
 We arrive at our hotel for our Introductory Talk and Welcome Dinner.

 In the morning we visit Mikulov, situated in the heart of Moravia's wine region, and we walk through its small town center.
 We continue to nearby Palava Hills, a splendid nature reserve with medieval ruins, rare flowers and distant views.
 In the afternoon we return to Lednice and visit its chateau.
 We end our day in a typical wine cellar with local food and folk music.

 We drive westwards to another wine region around Znojmo.
 Here we walk along the river Thaya (Dyje), which forms the natural border with Austria, and its unique, untouched valley has become the National Park Thayatal (Podyjí).
 We end our day in Znojmo, one of the oldest towns in the country, with a picturesque and quiet historic center, not yet discovered by tourists.

 Our day starts with a drive to Slavonice, a small historic town where time stopped centuries ago.
 Our walk then takes us into the beautiful natural area called "Czech Canada", through forests and along lakes.
 After a lunch in a typical village we drive on to Telc, a Renaissance jewel, listed by UNESCO, for a short walk around the triangular town square with its embellished building facades.
 We finish our day at Jindrichuv Hradec (Henry's Castle) where we stay in a hotel in the central square.